 Once upon a time, our homes were constantly invaded by telemarketers.
 They were pushy, rude, assumptive and would not take “no” for an answer unless we pronounced it at least three times.
 This grew from an inconvenience to an invasion so significant laws were passed to quell these calls…almost.

 What remains are largely calls from political groups and charities.
 Most use the same annoying approach that generated Do Not Call laws.
 If you lead one of these organizations or a fundraising firm, take heed: adapt before you go the way of the waterbed store.
 And if you are raising funds yourself, don’t copy those calls — apply the tips below. (more…)

-Every now and then someone writes to tell me I should work on the grammar in an article.
+Every now and then, someone writes to say I should work on the grammar in an article.
 The most recent person wrote the above, which in of itself is poor grammar.
 (Okay, I confess, that last sentence is a teeny bit snarky.)

 Scripts written using proper grammar often sound overly-scripted.
 Using these scripts also tends to feel awkward.
 This means “proper” writing backfires on both ends of the phone line.

-To help people get into the swing of writing natural-sounding scripts, most articles in the cold calling section are written the way people talk.
+Learning to write effective, natural-sounding scripts takes practice.
+To help people get into the swing of it, many articles in the cold calling section are written the way people talk.
 This includes purposeful bad grammar and short sentences.

 Training materials and reference manuals written using proper grammar too often utilize longer sentences which in turn require a good deal more concentration.

 The above sentence is written properly, but here is a sentence people will easily absorb: Proper grammar can make training materials and reference manuals harder to understand.

 Since my blog articles are intended to teach, good grammar is tossed out the window yet again.